badlydrawnrob/anki/source/docs/professional/index.md

 > `npm run data` and you're done.
 So simple!

 The `/data/*` files are a helpful way to quickly write your Anki cards.
-You can compile them into HTML and use that to add to the card's fields.
+You can compile them into HTML and add the sections to a card's fields.
 They're well `<!-- commented -->` so you'll know what to do with each field. **Make sure you've read [each card's documentation](https://github.com/badlydrawnrob/anki#cards) before you use these `data-` files.** They'll make more sense then.

 Each `data-*` file will be updated when you run this command.
 There's also a special `data-code.md` and `data-code.html` file that's helpful to compile `code block`s.
 This can convert from `.md -> .html` and back again.

+The `/data/*html` files are for viewing in your code editor only.[^1]

 ## The professional way to create your own CSS theme